MoneyTransfers

 April Summers

-7 minutes
+5 minutes

 Disclosure

-Worldwide Research
+Worldwide research

 Residents from 21 different countries around the world were surveyed on whether Britain's move towards a cashless society would be “positive” or “negative”.
-The answers gave a clear idea of the countries most approving of the switch, and conversely, those that favour more traditional payment processes.

-As you can see from the results, not one single continent votes overwhelmingly in favour of going cashless.
-Countries analysed in Europe, Asia and North America are divided in their opinion; this may make the switch to a cashless society complicated.
+Countries analyzed in Europe, Asia, and North America are divided in their opinion; this may make the switch to a cashless society complicated.

-With the cashless movement given a ‘10 year boost’, more companies and customers are starting to shun traditional cash payments.
 We looked at whether this comes as a welcome change to residents of each country, or if they would miss dealing with notes and coins.

 Topping the list of countries most likely to support a completely cashless society is India, with 79% of respondents showing positive feelings towards the motion.
-Out of these individuals, 21% stated they would use cashless payment even on small purchases, like buying a pack of chewing gum.

-Coming in second place is Malaysia as 65% of residents had confidence that cashless was the way to go.
 Not far behind are the United Arab Emirates and Indonesia, where 63% of individuals surveyed were welcoming of the idea of exclusively using electronic forms of money.

-Of the remaining countries in the top 10, over half of participants in Vietnam, Singapore, Italy, the Philippines, and Thailand would opt for a credit card, mobile wallet, or another cashless method when making a very expensive purchase, such as buying a new electronic device, thus voting in favour of a cashless society.
+Of the remaining countries in the top 10, over half of the participants in Vietnam, Singapore, Italy, the Philippines, and Thailand would opt for a credit card, mobile wallet, or another cashless method when making a very expensive purchase, such as buying a new electronic device, thus voting in favor of a cashless society.

-Not every country is largely in favour of an entirely cashless society.
 Many respondents in our worldwide survey stated they would only be swayed away from physical currency when making a “very expensive purchase”.

-Respondents from China and Hong Kong were on the fence about going fully cashless; in both countries just under half (46%) of respondents said they felt positive about the thought of going cashless.
-Interestingly, three-quarters of those surveyed from China find it easy to access cash from a free ATM, which may explain their preference.
+Respondents from China and Hong Kong were on the fence about going fully cashless; in both countries, just under half (46%) of respondents said they felt positive about the thought of going cashless.

 Positivity plummets in Australia, with only 35% of respondents welcoming a cashless society.
 Canada is not far behind either, with only a third (32%) of respondents preferring to ditch their coins.

-However, it was France at the very bottom of our list, with French natives struggling to find enthusiasm about the idea of becoming a cashless society.
-Germany (20%) followed closely behind with 20% of nationals welcoming of a cashless society, and the USA and Sweden after that (24%).
+However, it was France at the very bottom of our list, with French natives struggling to find enthusiasm for the idea of becoming a cashless society.

 Interested in finding out more about the positives and negatives cited by respondents in the YouGov study, we delved deeper to identify the pros and cons of a cashless society.